E-ISSN:2583-2468

 Response of current iq

-In order to reduce the computational load, the prediction horizon and the number of voltage vectors used are limited.
-In the simulation results with a prediction horizon of N = 2 and the number of voltage vectors used n = 13, the results in Figures 6 and 7 demonstrate the rapid response capability of the current controller to changes in the reference value.
+In order to reduce computational load, prediction horizon and number of voltage vectors used are limited.
+In simulation results with a prediction horizon of N = 2 and number of voltage vectors used n = 13, results in Figures 6 and 7 demonstrate rapid response capability of current controller to changes in reference value.

 4. Conclusion